openbroadcaster/observer/index.md

 1. Double click on screen and a menu will pop up

-1. First step is to select the user to assign from the drop down menu.
+1. Select user to assign from the drop down menu.
 This will display a list of all registered and active users.

-1. Select the event mode, Single, Daily, Weekly, Monthly or every x, day, week or month
+1. Select the event mode; Single, Daily, Weekly, Monthly or every x, day, week or month

-1. Select the start day (default is current date) and the  time when this user can program content
+1. Select the start day (default is current date) and the time(s) when user can program a content time slot

 1. Set duration.
 In this example the time-slot is one hour and it can be any duration.
 Time Slot cannot conflict with an existing time-slot.